multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 First, we'll explore how to sign using an Account, followed by signing directly with a secret key.

 ## Signing a Transaction using an Account
 We are going to assume we have an account at this point.
-If you don't fell free to check out the [creating an account section](TODO).
+If you don't, fell free to check out the [creating an account section](TODO).

 ```js
 import { Account, Address, Transaction } from "@multiversx/sdk-core";